-The developer plans to start work on the project in the summer of 2002.
+The developer plans to start work on the project in the summer of 2004.
 The first phase of the project will entail the completion of some preliminary roadwork and providing services to individual sites as necessary.
-This phase will start in the summer of 2002.
 The second phase will involve the completion of the roadwork and the completion of individual lots for specific businesses.
-This phase will be ongoing over a 36-month period as dictated by demand.
+This phase will be ongoing over a five year period as dictated by demand.